Prelude to Foundation: Plot summary

 The action then shifts to the Dahl sector, where Seldon and Venabili rent rooms from a middle-class family.
 While in Dahl, they meet a guttersnipe named Raych, whom Seldon later adopts.
 Also in Dahl, they are told by an old wise woman that the Aurora of the Mycogenians is not the original world, but actually the "enemy" of the original human planet, called Earth.
 (This links with the Robot series.)

 Towards the end of the novel, Seldon, Venabili, and Raych are kidnapped and forcibly taken to see Rashelle, who is the mayor of Wye, a powerful and vital sector situated at Trantor's south pole.
 Rashelle and her father have long been plotting to overthrow the Emperor and take his place.
 Seldon has the revelation that he could try to develop psychohistory using Trantor itself as a test case because of the great cultural diversity of its sectors.
 Rashelle launches her coup attempt, but it quickly collapses due to Demerzel's skillful subversion of Wye's forces.
 The finale reveals that "Hummin" is actually Eto Demerzel.
 Seldon then gets Demerzel to admit he is a robot; Demerzel is in fact R. Daneel Olivaw, who can influence humans mentally.
 He wants the development of psychohistory to help him better protect humanity, as per "The Zeroth Law Of Robotics".
 Seldon also suspects Venabili of being a robot, as well.
 This theme would subsequently be continued in Forward the Foundation.

 Characters

-Below is a list of all the major and minor characters in the book, in order of appearance, with brief descriptions.
+Below is a list of all the major and minor characters in the book, in order of appearance (and with brief descriptions).